 Common Name: Star-Flowered Lily Of The Valley

-Maianthemum stellatum is a Perennial up to 0.60 metres tall.
+Maianthemum stellatum is a perennial plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.